Be More Humble

 The Children’s Cancer Center is a non-profit organization dedicated to serving families of children who have cancer or chronic blood disorders with emotional, financial, and educational support necessary to cope with their life-threatening illness.

-The mission of the Glazer Children’s Museum is to create learning environments where children play, discover, and connect to the world around them to develop as lifelong learners and leaders.
+To create a learning laboratory where children play, discover, and connect with the world around them to develop as lifelong learners and leaders.

 To raise our voices against violence through advocacy, empowerment and social change.